Leah Williamson: 2024–25

 Williamson was ruled out of both the opening WSL game against Manchester City and Champions League game against BK Häcken, due to concussion protocol.
 Following a tough start to the season, Williamson faced heavy criticism on social media about her performance.

 On 14 March, during Arsenal's match against Everton, Williamson broke the record for the number of appearances for her club in the WSL.
 She had made 158 appearances, 146 of which were starts for the club.
 On May 24, she won the UEFA Women's Champions League with Arsenal, in a 1–0 win against Barcelona.

 2025–26

 On 21 August 2025, it was announced Williamson would miss the start of the 2025–26 season, after undergoing knee surgery to cleanup an injury sustained in the Euros final.
+She returned to the pitch on 13 December 2025, coming on as an 82nd minute substitute in a 3-1 victory over Everton.

+On 30 April 2026, Arsenal announced that Williamson had signed a new contract with the club, which the BBC reported as a two-year deal.